epsil/epsil.github.io/gll/index.md

     (set! stack (mcons call stack))))
 ```

-The `step`{.scheme} method pops a parser call off the stack and invokes it.
-We obtain the first element with `(mcar stack)`{.scheme}, matching against it to obtain the function and its arguments.
-We advance the stack pointer to the next element, and then apply the function to its arguments with `apply`{.scheme}.
+The `step` method pops a parser call off the stack and invokes it.
+We obtain the first element with `(mcar stack)`, matching against it to obtain the function and its arguments.
+We advance the stack pointer to the next element, and then apply the function to its arguments with `apply`.

 ```scheme
 (define/public (step)